-However, even in these “safe” suburbs, buyers can go wrong.
-In every suburb, there are properties that perform above and below the median.
-The trick when buying property, particularly when the purpose is for investment, is to identify the traits that mean a property will at least match the median growth rate for that area.
+Even in these “safe” suburbs, buyers can go wrong.
+In every suburb, 50% of properties will perform above the median and the other 50% will perform it.
+The trick when buying any property, particularly when the purpose is for investment, is to identify the traits that a property will need to at least match the median growth rate for that area.

-Local knowledge is essential.
-For example, corner blocks may be favored in one suburb and shunned in another.
+The clues are found in what local buyers want and to find this out, local knowledge is essential.
+For example, corner blocks may be favoured in one suburb and shunned in another.
 Or buyers in one suburb can be seduced by the charm of weatherboard cottages, yet in another location, they are seen as sub-standard homes.